 4. Pay a Non-Refundable License Fee

 This fee is good for 12 months, which is the amount of time you have to complete all the requirements.
 Within this time frame, you'll get three tries to pass both the written test and driving test.

 Even though you get three tries, why not avoid the uncertainty by taking an approved adult driver's ed course?
 Adult drivers can earn an insurance discount by taking the course.

 6. Pass Your Driving Test

-If you're an adult facing Los Angeles traffic for the first time, driving lessons will both help you pass the test and give you some added confidence on the road.
+If you're an adult facing Los Angeles traffic for the first time, drivers ed behind the wheel will both help you pass the test and give you some added confidence on the road.